5 Ways that DIY Can Ruin Your Wedding Day

 Sadly, the inevitable happened.
-The family was not able to deliver the projects in time!
+The family was not able to deliver the projects on time!
 We had to start the ceremony without a bouquet for the bride!
-The only thing completed were flower garlands for the couple.
+The only thing completed was flower garlands for the couple.

 The couple ultimately regretted making this decision in order to cut costs.
 At the last minute, they called a florist to attempt to save the reception.
 The end result was successful, but it came at a hefty price.